 Just like mussels (squid and cuttlefish), clams can be a good substitute for shrimp, as long as you’re not expecting the same taste and texture.
 They can be used in a lot of different seafood dishes, and are one of the most loved ingredients for pasta.

 8. Vegan shrimp

 If you’re looking for a vegetarian substitute for shrimp, you actually have a lot of options!

 There are different companies that produce vegetarian or vegan shrimp, usually made with different kinds of seaweeds and spices.
 You can buy a vegan shrimp substitute or made it yourself: as long as it works for you, it will also work for your dish.

 You can also use tofu in seafood recipes, because it absorbs the flavor of what you pair it with, or some other vegetables that pair well with the flavor in your dish, like zucchini.

 How to choose a shrimp substitute

-There are a lot of options when it comes to choosing a substitute for shrimps, and the right one depends mostly on the reason why you’re looking for a substitute in the first place.
+There are a lot of options when it comes to choosing a substitute for shrimp, and the right one depends mostly on the reason why you’re looking for a substitute in the first place.

-If the reason is simply that you didn’t manage to find shrimps at the supermarket, your best bet is to use another kind of crustacean.
+If the reason is simply that you didn’t manage to find shrimp at the supermarket, your best bet is to use another kind of crustacean.
 A different kind of shrimp or crab can be a perfectly good alternative.
 Lobsters are delicious, and a nice option, but they’re a bit on the pricier side.

 If you’re looking for a shrimp substitute due to an allergy, you can always choose another type of crustacean but if all crustaceans are a problem, you can opt for mussels, clams, squid, or cuttlefish.